Skip to content

 Memory Nudging

-The system prompt includes always-on memory guidance that instructs the agent to proactively persist knowledge — user corrections, preferences, environment facts, and daily log summaries — without waiting to be asked.
-This is not gated behind self_improve as it's core agent behavior.
+System prompt guidance — The system prompt includes always-on instructions that guide the agent to proactively persist knowledge (user corrections, preferences, environment facts) via MemoryWrite and MemoryAppendDaily tools during normal conversation.
+This is core agent behavior, not gated behind self_improve.

 Self-Improve Mode